 The combination of software development and operations through a broad I.T. strategy other than just code.
 This includes a rapid method to build, test, and deploy software.

 Key skills include: (1) open source technologies and tools, (2) compiled code and scripting, (3) systems and IT operations, (4) all stages and phases of code testing and deployment, (5) automation tools, (6) Data management, (7) business aptitude, and (8) open collaboration among other disciplines.

-My DevOps experience has included the complete design of full testing environments running Mac OS X, Linux, Windows, and mobile latforms.
-I've configured wired and wireless networks with a suite of user accounts for each operating system to access network services.
-Docker images have been used to run Python software on computers without the necessary intallations.
+My DevOps experience has included the complete design of full testing environments running each platform.
+Docker images have been used to run Python software on computers without the necessary installations.
 Other skills include Git for version control.